Register with us or sign in

-There are several good varieties of osteospermum to choose from, but probably the most reliable is this, the actual species.
-Flower colour varies from pinky-white to soft red.
-Plants have narrow, green foliage, which can become quite dense in established plants, and the stems, although upright at first, spread sideways to make spreading clumps.
+There are several good varieties of osteospermum to choose from, but Osteospermum jucundum var. compactum is particularly garden worthy.
+Plants have narrow, green foliage, which quickly spreads to provide attractive, weed-suppressing groundcover.
 The flowers are produced with great freedom all summer and into autumn.
 Needs overwintering indoors.
-The Royal Horticultural Society has given it the Award of Garden Merit (AGM).

 Plant type: Tender perennial

 Flowering period: June to October

 I've inherited a much neglected garden and found this growing well under weeds!
 The soil type is accurate.
 Its good to have a name for it and find out how to care for it, although its survived well without any help

 I've tried a few of these this year and they're doing very well.
 Do I cut them back in autumn or spring, or leave them alone?
 Any ideas greatfully received.